Bake to the roots

 Description

-If you want lots of colors, this cake might be the perfect cake for you: Rainbow Layer Cake!
+If you want lots of colors, this cake might be the perfect cake for you: a delicious Rainbow Layer Cake!
 The perfect celebration treat!

 Ingredients